kwaldenphd/data-models/README.md

 - Understand and articulate the utility of relational databases
 - Describe the core components of an entity-relationship diagram
 - Construct ER and RS diagrams

+This lab covers the basics of getting started with SQLite using DB Browser for SQLite.
+It provides an overview for SQLite and explains the core components of the DB Browser GUI interface.
+It uses a case-study approach to show how to build a relational database from CSV files in DB Browser, including setting keys and building table relationships.

+By the end of this lab, students will be able to:
+- Understand the core components of SQL and the DB Browser for SQLite
+- Have a working installation of DB Browser for SQLite on their personal computer
+- Understand how to load structured data into DB Browser
+- Understand how to set data types and key fields in DB Browser
+- Understand how to export from DB Browser

 ## Acknowledgements